Tusse: Life and career

 Tusse participated in Melodifestivalen 2021 with the song "Voices".
 He qualified directly to the final, scheduled for 13 March 2021, and ultimately won with 175 points.
 As a result, he represented Sweden in the Eurovision Song Contest 2021 in Rotterdam, the Netherlands.

 After his first Eurovision rehearsal, Tusse was the victim of racist comments on social media.

 In the semi-final, Tusse managed to qualify for the final on 22 May.
 In the final, he reached 14th place with his song.
 After Eurovision, he did an interview with the magazine Vanity Teen in which he talked about his personal life, his experience in Eurovision and his future career.

 In June 2023, it was revealed that a film about Tusse's life was to be produced in 2024.

+In January 2026, he came out as queer.